microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Coach/Solution-02.md

 ## Description
-- Students can choose to use either GitHub Actions or Azure DevOps Pipelines for this exercise.
+- Students can choose to use either GitHub Actions (recommended) or Azure DevOps Pipelines for this exercise.
 - If using GitHub actions, a sample workflow can be found at [Student/Resources/Challenge-02](../Student/Resources/Challenge-02)
     - Students can follow the steps on how to configure the workflow from [Quickstart: Deploy Bicep files by using GitHub Actions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-github-actions?tabs=CLI)
 - If using ADO Pipelines, they can follow the steps from [Quickstart: Integrate Bicep with Azure Pipelines](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/add-template-to-azure-pipelines?tabs=CLI)